WHAT TO DO IN BURANO – THE BEST DAY TRIP FROM VENICE

 It is a perfect place to visit near Venice, but you might not need more than half a day or max. a full day to get from Venice to Burano (and back) and explore the island.

-I recommend planning in a few hours and just to get lost.
+I recommend planning in a few hours and just getting lost.
 You will stumble upon so many pretty houses (or as it is called nowadays “Instagram-worthy places) that it is fun to stroll the island.
 The colorful houses are mostly square-shaped and divided into two or three floors.

 It seemed the locals didn’t mind us visitors taking pictures of their houses.
 But keep in mind it is private property and respect their privacy (so no look through windows etc.)